 Jeni has performed in over a dozen plays and short films, including her first feature film Cat Sick Blues which has taken the festival circuit by storm.
 Plunge, a short film by Kate Lefoe, screened for two years at festivals around the world.
 Last year Jeni played the lead in the sell-out season of Altar Girl at Adelaide Fringe in a performance which was described as “incredibly magnetic” (yaniism) and that “at times chills you to the bone, and at other times nearly makes you laugh out loud” (Emma Connell-Doherty, Great Scott).

-Jeni went on to produce, co-write and act in tiny. big. world.
+Jeni produced, co-write and acted in tiny. big. world.
 (Until Monstrous Theatre).
 Directed by Sebastian Bertoli, tiny. big. world. was a confronting new work which tackled issues of depression, self-worth and suicide.

-Jeni's Thula Thula had a development reading through Theatre 451 as part of their Elevate program in 2016 and also co-wrote Goblins, which she also performed in as a part of La Mama Theatre's Explorations 2015.
+Thula Thula, a play Jeni wrote, had a development reading through Theatre 451 as part of their Elevate program in 2016 and was performed as part of La Mama Theatre's Explorations in 2019.

-Sebastian is an award-winning director and actor.
-He directs across a variety of genres, and finds himself drawn to work with strong female leads, unconventional characters and stories that shine light into the darker corners of the human psyche.
+Sebastian is an award-winning Australian director, screenwriter and actor.
+He writes and directs across a variety of genres, and finds himself drawn to work with strong female leads, unconventional characters and stories that shine light into the darker corners of the human psyche.

 He holds a 2006 BA (Acting) from Ballarat Arts Academy and a 2017 Masters (Film & Television) from the Victorian College of the Arts.
-For more than the last decade he has acted professionally worldwide.
+For the last dozen years he has acted professionally worldwide.
 He is passionate about creating fresh, authentic and original Australian content.

 The Significance Of Others (2017), his VCA graduate short, was his first foray into the world of improvised film, taking inspiration from the works and techniques used by acclaimed British filmmaker Mike Leigh.